neutralusername/Systemge/README.md

   - There are various additional configurations that control how the system operates (e.g. how long resolved topics are valid)

 - **Dashboard**
-  - The Dashboard is web-based and is accessible both locally and remotely.
+  - The Dashboard is web-based and accessible both locally and remotely.
   - Through the Dashboard, you can monitor and modify the status of Nodes in real-time.
   - The Dashboard allows the execution of "Commands" for each Node.